jokeru/seeds/_posts/2020-09-03-neutral_not_negative.md

 Use neutral based thinking - truth based on facts, not on what could happen.

-Choose to be part of the x% that made it, don't let your past predict your future.
+Choose to be part of the x% that made it, don't let your past shape your present and predict your future.

 > _Trevor Moawad - brain trainer_